 Smart Card Chips Information

 There are several microprocessor architectures and interfaces for smart card chips.
 Typically, older cards are based on relatively slow, 8-bit embedded microcontrollers.
-Newer smart card chips feature 12-bit, 16-bit, 32-bit or 64-bit microprocessors.
-Universal serial bus (USB) is a 4-wire, 12-Mbps serial interface for low-to-medium speed peripheral device connections to personal computers (PC).
+Newer smart card chips feature 12-bit, 16-bit, 32-bit, or 64-bit microprocessors.
+Universal serial bus (USB) is a four-wire, 12-Mbps serial interface for low-to-medium speed peripheral device connections to personal computers (PC).
 PCMCIA devices or PC cards are credit card-sized peripherals used mainly in laptop and notebook computers.
 They plug into a 68-pin host socket that is connected either to the motherboard or an expansion bus.
 Inter-IC (I2C) is a multi-master interface that allows multiple chips to be connected to the same bus with each chip acting as a master by initiating a data transfer.

 Selecting smart card chips requires an analysis of available features.
 Data encryption standard (DES) is a popular, symmetric encryption system in which the sender and receiver of a message share a single, common key that is used to encrypt and decrypt the message.
 Triple DES (3DES, TDES) is a DES encryption algorithm that encrypts data three times for added security.
 Smart card chips that use advanced encryption standard (AES) and elliptic curve cryptography are also available.
 Some devices include anti-intrusion security or a unique chip identification number.
 Others provide electrostatic discharge (ESD) protection or cyclic redundancy check (CRC) algorithms.

-Smart card chips are available in a variety of integrated circuit (IC) packages and with different number of pins.
-Basic IC package types include ball-grid array (BGA), quad flat package (QFP), single in-line package (SIP) and dual in-line package (DIP).
-BGA variants include plastic ball-grid array (BGA), tape ball-grid array (TBGA), and super ball-grid array (SBGA).
+Smart card chips are available in a variety of integrated circuit (IC) packages and with a different number of pins.
+Basic IC package types include: ball-grid array (BGA), quad flat package (QFP), single in-line package (SIP), and dual in-line package (DIP).
+BGA variants include plastic ball-grid array (PBGA), tape ball-grid array (TBGA), and super ball-grid array (SBGA).
 Fine-pitch land-grid array (FLGA) packages are also available.
 Common QFP variants include low quad flat package (LQFP) and very thin quad flat package (VQFP).
 DIPs are available in either ceramic (CDIP) or plastic (PDIP).
 Other IC package types for smart card chips include small outline package (SOP), small outline integrated circuit (SOIC), thin small outline package (TSOP), thin very small outline package (TVSOP), small outline J-lead (SOJ), shrink dual in-line package (SDIP), and shrink zigzag in-line package (SZIP).